-The technique she used for this purpose is called solargraphy which is an image made with a pinhole camera ( a can with just a little hole in it ) and a long exposure time.
-Inside the pinhole camera you use a piece of photographic paper which is sensitive to light.
+That is an image made with a pinhole camera ( a can with just a tiny hole in it ) and a long exposure time.
+Inside the pinhole camera, you use a piece of photographic paper that is sensitive to light.
 The exposure times can vary from one day up to six months.

 Three photographers were involved, Slawomir Decyk, Pawel Kula and Diego Lopez Calvin.
-Tarja was inspired by a workshop she did with them in Poland and continued with their project.
+Tarja was inspired by a workshop she did with them in Poland and continued their project.

-You can see it everywhere on the internet and nowadays you read about it in the newspapers as well.
-Which is not surprising because it is a very interesting technique.
-It makes something visible that normally remains hidden to the naked eye.
+You can see it everywhere on the internet, and nowadays you read about it in the newspapers as well, which is not surprising because it is a fascinating technique.
+It shows the invisible something that normally remains hidden to the naked eye.

-I tried it myself back then.
-I placed a pinhole camera loaded with a piece of photographic paper towards the sun for a few weeks and I was blown away by the magic of this process.
-But at the time I was very occupied refining my own technique and knowledge about pinhole photography.
+I placed a pinhole camera loaded with a piece of photographic paper towards the sun for a few weeks, and I was blown away by the magic of this process.
+But at the time, I was very occupied refining my technique and knowledge about pinhole photography.

 So I forgot about solargraphy for a very long time.

-Until accidentally I made that one picture.
+Until accidentally, I made that one picture.

 I preferred film because it would show more detail.
-After some research I started experimenting with an exposure time of 12 hours using film negatives.
-In order not to overexpose the film I used several layers of neutral density filter to partly block the light.
+After some research, I started experimenting with an exposure time of 12 hours using film negatives.
+To not overexpose the film, I used several layers of neutral density filter to partially block the light.

-But since patience is not always there and the technique is very very slow and not unique in its kind I developed a new technique to get the line in my images.
+But since patience is not always there and the technique is very slow and not unique in its kind, I developed a new approach to get the line in my images.